7 Ways to Bond with your husband during Pregnancy

 So you’re pregnant.
 This is wonderful news.
 However, even good news can be stressful if you are not prepared.
 As your pregnancy progresses, you will need to take steps to prepare for the successful birth of child.
 This is an excellent time for everyone to be involved, not just the mother.
 Bonding during pregnancy is only the beginning of your lifelong journey with your new family.
+Check ot these 7 ways to bond with your husband during pregnancy.

 - Take a Lamaze class together.
 Lamaze is a great chance for you and your partner to bond while preparing for the strain you are going to endure during labor.
 Your husband can help talk you through it and utilize this natural pain management technique.